-Combined substance use Despite the fact that no clear negative effects on road safety have been found to date for some illicit drugs, it has been demonstrated that combined substance use, especially the combination of alcohol and illicit drugs, leads to an substantially higher crash rate (Mathijssen, 2005).
-In contrast to drink driving, the prevalence of illicit drug driving was the highest in the youngest age group of motorists (motorists between 18 and 24 years of age) in the Netherlands (Mathijssen, 2005).
+Combined substance use.
+Despite the fact that no clear negative effects on road safety have been found to date for some illicit drugs, it has been demonstrated that combined substance use, especially the combination of alcohol and illicit drugs, leads to a substantially higher crash rate (Mathijssen, 2005).
+In contrast to drunk driving, the prevalence of illicit drug driving was the highest in the youngest age group of motorists (motorists between 18 and 24 years) in the Netherlands (Mathijssen, 2005).

-Fatigue (See also ERSO Fatigue web text)
+Fatigue (See also Erso Fatigue web text)